B-Rich23/Bamazon-node-app/README.md

 If a manager selects Add to Inventory, the app displays a prompt that will let the manager add more of any item currently in the store.
 If a manager selects Add New Product, it  allows them to add a completely new product to the store.

+Screenshot videos of working app are located in the video folder.

 Dependencies:

 mysql npm